YONATANEMEKETE/HelpMeBuild/README.md

 - Open a pull request.

 ## 🖼️ Preview
-Check out the live demo: [QuickPrep Demo](https://snap-build.vercel.app).
+Check out the live demo: [SnapBuild Demo](https://snap-build.vercel.app).

 ## 📧 Contact
 Feel free to reach out if you have any questions or suggestions: